openstack/os-vif/doc/source/reference/glossary.rst

    vhost

-     An alternative to :term:`virtio` that allows a userspace process to share *virtqueues* directly with the kernel, preventing the QEMU process from becoming a bottleneck.
+     An alternative to :term:`virtio` that allows userspace guest processes to share *virtqueues* directly with the kernel (or, more specifically, a kernel module) preventing the QEMU process from becoming a bottleneck.

    vhost-user

      A variation of :term:`vhost` that operates entirely in userspace.
-This allows processes operating in userspace, such as virtual switches, to avoid the kernel entirely and maximize performance.
+This allows userspace guest processes to share *virtqueues* with other processes operating in userspace, such as virtual switches, avoiding the kernel entirely and maximize performance.

+     When used, a guest exposes a UNIX socket for its control plane, allowing the external userspace service to provide the backend data plane via a mapped memory region.
+This process must implement the corresponding virtio vhost protocol, such as :term:`virtio-net` for networking, on this socket.

      Refer to the `QEMU documentation`__ for more information.